12 Products on Deep Discount in June

 Look for sales on blenders, sunscreen, blood pressure monitors, and more this month

-This sales moment aside, there are a few items that almost always go on sale in June.
+Beyond these sales events, there are a few items that almost always go on sale in June.
 Consumer Reports has been tracking prices of every product we test for years to help you know when you can expect to find the biggest discounts.
-We expect to see major price drops on 11 types of items throughout the month.
+We expect to see major price drops on 12 types of items throughout the month.
 You may find deals on other products as well, but the categories in this article tend to have the biggest discounts this month.

 Want to know what’s on deep discount during the rest of the year?
 See our calendar of deals.

 In the market for a new blender?
 CR has found that many tend to cost less in May and June, which means you might be able to get a better blender without paying full price.
 Blenders can cost anywhere from $30 to well over $500, and how much you should spend will depend on how often you plan to use it and what you want to do with it.

 There are three virtual assistants: Amazon Alexa, Apple’s Siri, and Google Assistant.
 Siri is available only in the Apple HomePod, but you can find a variety of brands offering smart speakers that rely on Alexa or Google.
 These assistants can set reminders and timers, call an Uber, order pizza, answer trivia questions, share news and weather updates, and so much more.

 Smart speakers can be especially useful if you have any smart devices in your home, providing voice control for things like lights, thermostats, and even TVs.
 Just make sure to check compatibility, because not every device works with every smart speaker.